jhiesey/stream-http/README.md

 ## Running tests

-There are two sets of tests: the tests that run in node (found in `test/node`) and the tests that run in the browser (found in `test/browser`).
+There are two sets of tests: the tests that run in Node (found in `test/node`) and the tests that run in the browser (found in `test/browser`).
 Normally the browser tests run on [Sauce Labs](http://saucelabs.com/).